donders-research-data-management/rdm-ontology-di/doc/help/index.rst

 **RESEARCH DOCUMENTATION**

-Every step in the research workflow can be easily documented.
+You can store the documentation of your research along with your data.

 **CONTROLLED SHARING**